 The West Thumb Geyser Basin is an area adjacent to Yellowstone lake that has various geothermal features.
 You can pay for a paper trail guide in the visitor center at West Thumb.
 This guide is the perfect accompaniment to your walk along the boardwalk, because it will tell you all about the things you’ll see.
 It’s another unique area in the park that you should definitely see!

 If you have more time in the park, then you can see some of the other great highlights.
 There are other great hikes like Uncle Tom’s Trail, Mystic Falls, and Trout Lake or you can view more wildlife in Hayden Valley.
 I would have definitely added these to our itinerary if we had.
-I hope that this itinerary was helpful for planning your trip to Yellowstone!
+I hope that this three day Yellowstone itinerary was helpful for planning your time in the park!